processone/docs.ejabberd.im/content/get-started/index.md

 the service.
 This is a life saver for your uptime.

 Welcome to the benefit of Erlang hot-code swapping !

+## ejabberd is more than XMPP

+Thanks to the modular architecture of ejabberd, the platform is becoming a core component for messaging applications.

+Messaging applications require to transfer more than text messages. ejabberd has grow a full set of media related features that makes ejabberd a great choice to support voice and video applications, but also to proxy various kind of media transfer (images, audio and video files for example).

+As such, ejabberd support:

+* Jingle, XMPP based voice protocol
+* SIP (Session Initiation Protocol): Yes, you can pass SIP calls using ejabberd :)
+* ICE (Interactive Connectivity Establishment: A Protocol for Network Address Translator (NAT) Traversal)
+* STUN
+* TURN
+* Proxy65 media relay

+This makes ejabberd the best XMPP server to support SIP and WebRTC based communication tools.

 ## Helping us in the development process